mrshah-xo/Sukuna-Digital/final-audit-report.md

 # SUKUNA DIGITAL — FINAL POST-INTEGRATION AUDIT REPORT

-This report is a strict post-integration audit of the current `sukuna-fixed/` project.
+This report is a strict post-integration audit of the current `sukuna-platform/` project.
 It verifies the security, stability, routing, and compilation status of the Next.js application after the Phase 1.5 Claude security integration.

 ## A. CURRENT PROJECT STATUS
-The active project folder is `c:\Users\Raj kumar shah\Downloads\sukuna-app-fixed\sukuna-fixed`.
+The active project folder is `c:\Users\Raj kumar shah\Downloads\sukuna-app-fixed\sukuna-platform`.
 The integration is 100% complete and verified.
 The codebase is clean, successfully compiles with strict TypeScript rules, and passes all required pipelines.

 ## B. BACKEND SECURITY STATUS